ARGOeu/argo-alert/README.md

 aleart-timeout = 3600
 # group type of the tenant's top level group used in alert generation and mail template
 group-type = Group
+# report name used in argo-web-ui url construction
+report = Critical

 [logging]
 # loggin level